KaruroChori/tauri-base/README.md

+# Tauri / Hugo / TS / Vue 3 / Vite

+Basic repository to provide a functional environment for Tauri with:

+- Vue 3 support, TS and Vite
+- Hugo documentation to write content in markdown
+- Automatic tools for TS types generation from json schemas (support for yaml notation)

+Future integrations:

+- Stub code generation for OpenAPI on ts and rust.

 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.